BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 1.

-Technology and responsible data use have become transformative forces in addressing persistent community problems.
-From health access to water management, digital tools enable communities to identify problems with precision, allocate resources more fairly, and measure outcomes more accurately.
-When deployed ethically and inclusively, technology amplifies the impact of community development efforts across diverse socioeconomic contexts.
+Information technology and the responsible use of data are now transformative in addressing persistent community problems.
+From water access and health to management, the digital technology enables communities to identify problems in a precise manner, assign resources more evenly and evaluate outcomes more precisely.
+When used in an ethical manner and with a broad perspective technological advances enhance the efficacy of community development efforts across different socioeconomic environments.

 Responsible Data Use in